richapatel138/RESCRIPtTutorial-/README.md

 # RESCRIPt Tutorial
-This repository serves as an introduction on how to use RESCRIPt (specifically to create a custom reference genome using NCBI).
+This repository serves as an introduction on how to use RESCRIPt (specifically to create a custom reference database using NCBI).

 ### Acknowledgements
 This tutorial is based on other publicaly available workflows & the RESCRIPt GitHub page, many thanks for their work: